-An analysis of the metric outcomes show our areas of strengths as well as areas in which we need more support.
+An analysis of the metric outcomes show our areas if strengths as well as areas in which we need more support or improvement.
 Overall the goal and actions have been implemented.
 The following actions had differences between the planned actions and actual implementation of the actions: